scalarorg/xchains-contract/README.md

 ## Description

-Solidity code and scripts for deploying and interacting with Axelar Network
+Solidity code and scripts for deploying and interacting with MintContract

 ## Sepolia Contract Address